Overview

 course Part time

-Course format options 2 summers - course runs over 2 years with 2 summer holiday in-person modules in London
+Course format options Course runs over 18 months with 2 summer holiday in-person modules in London and online sessions

 Entry requirements Over 18 and ‘A’ levels or equivalent qualifications/ work experience